“Vietnam is a country of food, a country of skinny people obsessed with eating.”

 The food in north and south are different; and some cities have quite unique features, like Hue.
-However, no matter where you go, you’ll see plenty of food and the passion toward eating.
-Yet, people are so small and skinni.
+However, no matter where you go, you’ll see plenty of food and the passion for eating.
+Yet, people are so small and skinny.
 Now that’s a mystery.

 The variety of noodles are absolutely fantastic.
 It’s popular mostly for breakfast and lunch, and you can order whatever you want to put in the bowl.

 I was thinking how to categorize other dishes, and I’ve decided that I can’t.
-So here are many variety of food, other than noodles.
+So here are many varieties of food, other than noodles.

 Lime, chili and fresh herbs are little extra something that always on the table.
 Add it as you wish.